dmbarbour/glas/docs/GlasApps.md

   * *create* - same as write, except fails if the file already exists.
   * *delete* - removes a file.
 Use 'state' to observe done or error.
  * **close:FileRef** - Delete the system object associated with this reference.
 FileRef is no longer in-use, and operations (except open) will fail.
  * **read:(from:FileRef, count:N, exact?)** - read 1 to N bytes, limited by available data, returned as a list.
-Fails if no bytes can be returned; see 'state' to diagnose.
+Fails if no bytes are available - see 'state' to diagnose.
 Option:
   * *exact* - flag.
 If set, fail if fewer than N bytes are available.
  * **write:(to:FileRef, data:Binary)** - write a list of bytes to file.
 This fails if the file is read-only or is in an error state, otherwise returns unit.
 It is permitted to write while in a 'wait' state.
  * **state:FileRef** - Return a representation of the state of the system object.